Kamil-Anil/Kamil-Anil.github.io/_pages/portfolio.md

 author_profile: true
 ---

->An expert is a man who has made all the mistakes, which can be made, in a very narrow field (Niels Bohr)
+>"*An expert is a man who has made all the mistakes, which can be made, in a very narrow field.*" (Niels Bohr)

 Designer Materials and Devices
 ======